zeitgeistpm/documentation/docs/learn/parimutuel.md

 of AMM that it can fill any order at any time.
 It is essentially a "bring your own liquidity" market maker.

-However, it does suffers several disadvantages compared to the other mechanisms on Zeitgeist:
+However, it does suffer several disadvantages compared to the other mechanisms on Zeitgeist:

 - The odds are not fixed when tokens are bought.
-For example, if an informants fills an ask at a price of 0.33 on an order book, then they know that they'll get a 300% payoff if they're right.
+For example, if an informant fills an ask at a price of 0.33 on an order book, then they know that they'll get a 300% payoff if they're right.
 That's not the case at a parimutuel.
 If more people buy your outcome, your payoff gets worse.
 This makes it impossible